ParadigmPacket/WolfVue/README.md

 ## Using WolfVue

-**Step 4: Add Your Videos**
+**Step 4: Add Your Videos and Photos**
 - Copy your trail camera videos into the `input_videos/` folder
-- Supported formats: .mp4, .avi, .mov, .mkv
+- Supported formats: .mp4, .avi, .mov, .mkv and most photo types.

 **Step 5: Run the Script**
 1. Open Command Prompt/Terminal and navigate to your WolfVue folder